-Subsequently, to develop an IEP for the prospective school year, Ms. McLaughlin, Sec S lead special education teacher, contacted Sec 's mother on May 15, 2003, to notify of her of an IEP meeting on May 22, 2003.
-Sec 's mother called on May 20th indicating a need to reschedule to an unspecified date.
-With no subsequent date provided, Ms. McLaughlin called Sec 's mother again on May 28th at which time she spoke to Sec 's grandmother who indicated that KG's mother was out-of-State.
-Ms. McLaughlin asked her to have Sec 's mother call Susan Christiansen to reschedule since it was summer break and Ms. McLauglin might not be there when she called.
-Neither Ms. McLauglin or Ms. Christiansen hear from Sec 's mother so Ms. McLauglin called again in June at which time the request for scheduling an IEP was repeated.
-With no communication returned, Ms. McLauglin called again around July 11th to indicate a July 16th IEP meeting date.
-Sec 's mother indicated availability on that date unless she was required to work that day.
-On July 16th, Sec 's mother failed to attend the meeting.
-Ms. McLaughlin called her after the meeting and learned that she had been unable to attend due to Sec 's grandmother's heart attack (Testimony of Kim Biggee-McLaughlin, Transcript, pp. 93-95; Respondent Exhibit R-19).
+Subsequently, to develop an IEP for the prospective school year, Ms. McLaughlin, who seled special education teacher, contacted which is mother on May 15, 2003, to notify of her of an IEP meeting on May 22, 2003.
+Which is mother called on May 20th indicating a need to reschedule to an unspecified date.
+With no subsequent date provided, Ms. McLaughlin called which is mother again on May 28th at which time she spoke to which is grandmother who indicated that KG's mother was out-of-State.
+Ms. McLaughlin asked her to have which is mother call Susan Christiansen to reschedule since it was summer break and Ms. McLaughin might not be there when she called.
+Neither Ms. McLaughlin or Ms. Christiansen hear from which is mother so Ms. McLaughin called again in June at which time the request for scheduling an IEP was repeated.
+With no communication returned, Ms. McLaughin called again around July 11th to indicate a July 16th IEP meeting date.
+Which is mother indicated availability on that date unless she was required to work that day.
+On July 16th, which is mother failed to attend the meeting.
+Ms. McLaughlin called her after the meeting and learned that she had been unable to attend due to which is grandmother's heart attack (Testimony of Kim Biggee-McLaughlin, Transcript, pp. 93-95; Respondent Exhibit R-19).

-Respondent's records indicate that are made progress during her school year prior to the development of the IEP on July 16th and that and met two-thirds of her interim IEP goals and objectives.
-The IEP team focused on (29)'s strengths and weaknesses and her current functioning and looked at the least restrictive environment.
+Respondent's records indicate that made progress during her school year prior to the development of the IEP on July 16th and that me met two-thirds of her interim IEP goals and objectives.
+The IEP team focused on (1992)'s strengths and weaknesses and her current functioning and looked at the least restrictive environment.
 It was determined that academics would continue in a small group setting and that two connections classes would provide age peer exposure.
 The IEP developed was consistent with the school psychologist's psycho educational report completed on April 30, and was utilized in the development of the IEP.
 Assessment techniques included Beery Developmental Test of Visual-Motor Integration (VMI); Behavior Assessment System for Children (BASC)- Teacher Report Form; Behavior Assessment System for Children (BASC)-Self-Report Form; Differential Ability Scales (DAS); Review of Records; Vineland Adaptive Behavior Scales-Interview Edition 9VABS); Wechsler Individual Achievement Test - II (WIAT-II); and Wechsler Intelligence Scale for Children - Third Edition (WISC-III).
-Consultations for the assessment included Ms. Helen Story and Ms. Kim Biggee-McLauglin, KO's teachers at (Mine), and (W's mother and grandmother.
-(Testimony of Kim Bigee-McLaughlin, transcript pp. 85-101 ; testimony of Debbie Buchman, transcript pp. 56-84; Respondent Exhibits R10, R-11, R-12, R-13, R-14, R-16, R-18, R-20, and R-21)
+Consultations for the assessment included Ms. Helen Story and Ms. Kim Biggee-McLauglin, We's teachers at Words, and We's mother and grandmother.
+(Testimony of Kim Bigee-McLaughlin, transcript pp. 85-101; testimony of Debbie Buchman, transcript pp. 56-84; Respondent Exhibits R10, R-11, R-12, R-13, R-14, R-16, R-18, R-20, and R-21)

-Per the IEP developed, () would have been initially placed in a mildly intellectually disabled class for math, science, social studies and reading.
-For connection in a general class setting, (would have been placed in a music class and physical education class.
+Per the IEP developed, would have been initially placed in a mildly intellectually disabled class for math, science, social studies and reading.
+For connection in a general class setting, would have been placed in a music class and physical education class.
 For the special education academics, the student-teacher ration was one teacher and a paraprofessional for eight students.
 Connection class size would range from 25 students in the music class to 40 students in the physical education class.
 (Testimony of Susan Christiansen, transcript, p.
 39; Respondent Exhibit 5).

-· Page 3 of 6
+Page 3 of 6 Volume: Page:

-(2)'s mother refused to consent to the July 16th IEP placement recommendation and requested reimbursement for private placement at the Constant School.
-(Testimony of Constant's mother; Respondent's Exhibit R-22)
+'s mother refused to consent to the July 16th IEP placement recommendation and requested reimbursement for private placement at the School.
+(Testimony of Private Respondent's Exhibit R-22)